 As I discovered later, there’s a good reason those two churches are so similar: the same stonemason worked on both buildings.
 And what a story.
 Diego de Riaño worked on the Sevilla cathedral in 1517 when he got into an argument with a fellow stonecutter & killed him.
 Yikes.
 To avoid punishment, Diego de Riaño fled to Portugal where he had Spanish contacts… namely Juan de Castillo who was working on the Mosteiro dos Jerónimos in Lisbon.
 In 1522 Carlos V pardoned Diego de Riaño & allowed him to return to Spain.
 Soon after, the Iglesia de Santiago hired builders for that fancy exterior door, & who appears on the payroll in 1527?
 Diego de Riaño.
 Scholars suggest that the door has similarities to the Capelas Imperfeitas in Batalha, but I also see a likeness to the Santa Maria de Belém entrance… regardless, Diego de Riaño found inspiration in Portugal.

 But wait, another surprise!
-The “complete” visit included a walk up the bell tower with one of the bell ringers & his young apprentice.
+The “complete” visit included a walk up the bell tower with one of the ringers & his young apprentice.
 We’d seen these guys on the local tv network Canal Sur but never thought we’d be able to see them work up close.
 Amazing.
 We learned the history of each bell, how the system works & that these are the only non-mechanical bells in Andalucía.
 Wandering around the church rooftop was pretty darn cool too.
 Yes, bells had been silenced; nothing to announce during our visit!

 The tapas scene had a lot to offer, likely due to easy access to local ingredients.
-We stopped at El Ambigú & Besana, then headed to the town hall.
+We stopped at El Ambigú & Besana for some great food, then headed to the town hall.
 Afternoon visits (free of charge) give everyone an opportunity to see some surprising decoration.
 This late 17th-century palatial residence underwent a remodel in the late 1800s to reflect styles of the time, adding a Salón Pompeyano, a Salón Chino & even a Salón Árabe with decoration inspired by the Alhambra.
 Used as government offices today, I’m always surprised how these luxurious & costly buildings survived a brutal civil war & decades of dictatorship:

 We saved sweets for last.
 Honestly, I prefer savory but had to sample what so many rave about.
 Before catching the train, we stopped for to-go items in three famous pastry shops: Confitería Cordero for their lengua de nata (a “cream tongue”, very sweet whipped cream placed in a long, hot dog-shaped sweet bread), Diego Vázquez for a mostachón (an unrisen, flat & round sweet cake), & Confitería Segovia (cakes of all kinds, especially with walnuts & pine nuts).
-For me, the last was best, with a texture similar to a dense bread pudding.
+For me, the last was best, with a texture similar to dense bread pudding.
 Others were too sugary for me to do more than just take a small bite, but hey, tradition is tradition: